The Music Never Stopped (film): Plot

 Henry Sawyer (J.K.
 Simmons) and his wife, Helen (Cara Seymour) learn that their only son, Gabriel (Lou Taylor Pucci) has been hospitalized with a brain tumor.
 They have not seen Gabriel in nearly twenty years; as a teenager, Gabriel left the house following an argument with his father.
 They learn that their son, who had been living as a homeless drifter, suffers from anterograde amnesia due to his tumor and is unable to recall much of his past or gain any new memories.
 Meanwhile, Henry is made redundant at his workplace, and though he is reluctant to see Gabriel often due to their prior estrangement, Helen begins working in order to pay for Gabriel's treatment, and presses Henry to visit Gabriel daily at his care facility in order to take a more active role in his progress.

-Henry recalls that he and Gabriel bonded over Henry's taste in music, and after doing research that suggests that music can be beneficial to helping patients with memory loss, he enlists the help of a therapist, Dianne, to work with Henry.
-To Dianne's surprise, Henry, who had previously shown little signs of improvement, becomes eloquent and animated when hearing his favorite music from when he was a teenager.
+Henry recalls that he and Gabriel bonded over Henry's taste in music, and after doing research that suggests that music can be beneficial to helping patients with memory loss, he enlists the help of a therapist, Dianne, to work with Gabriel.
+To Dianne's surprise, Gabriel, who had previously shown little signs of improvement, becomes eloquent and animated when hearing his favorite music from when he was a teenager.
 Using the music to prompt him to discuss his memories, it is revealed that Gabriel was named after his uncle, who died in World War II while serving with Henry.
 Though they were close when Gabriel was a child, they frequently get into arguments when he becomes a teenager over Gabriel's girlfriend and his reluctance to attend college.
 After one such argument, Henry offers to attend a concert at the high school, where Gabriel is performing with his band.
 Though Gabriel intends to play one of his father's favorite songs in tribute, the concert is interrupted by another student burning a flag, which Gabriel enthusiastically participates in.
 Henry is outraged and storms out; back at the family home, Henry rages against Gabriel for disrespecting the flag that his namesake uncle fought and died for, to which Gabriel argues that he is tired of watching his friends getting drafted and dying in Vietnam.
 Gabriel then runs away, and does not speak to his parents again until the present day.